 • Steps to Your Health is a wellness program for adults with disabilities focusing on nutrition, exercise and stress management.

 Greenwood Genetic Center

 DDSN has established a special working relationship with Greenwood Genetic Center.
 This facility serves without charge families who are at risk for having a child born with a genetic disease and families in which a child has already been diagnosed with a birth defect or a handicapping physical or mental disability.
-Services emphasize prevention programs, which reduce the risk of having children with mental or physical disabilities.
+Services emphasize prevention and treatment programs, seeking to improve the quality of life all clients and their families.

 Genetic disease affects one of every eight children born in South Carolina and causes a range of birth defects, including intellectual disability and related disabilities.
 Genetic services reduce the risk of children having disabilities caused by genetic factors, whenever possible.

 Genetic Service Coordinators coordinate services at the regional level.
-Services are provided through a central clinic and laboratory in Greenwood and a network of satellite clinics.
-Services are also available through local DSN Boards and provider organizations.
+Services are provided through a central clinic and laboratory in Greenwood and a network of satellite clinics across South Carolina.

 In 1974, the Center began with support from DDSN and the Self Foundation.
 The facility is a unique model of cooperation between public and private sectors in South Carolina.

-Greenwood Genetic Center collaborates with the University of South Carolina School of Medicine and the Medical University of South Carolina.
-Genetic Center faculty members have joint appointments at the medical schools to facilitate this collaboration.
+Greenwood Genetic Center collaborates with Clemson University, the University of South Carolina School of Medicine's Columbia and Greenville campuses, and the Medical University of South Carolina.
+Genetic Center faculty members have joint appointments to facilitate this collaboration.

 South Carolina’s Self Research Institute builds on accomplishments of Greenwood Genetic Center and is located beside the Center.
-The Institute is a state and national resource with a goal of having every baby born with sound mind and body.
-Research of the institute focuses on prevention of birth defects and intellectual disability.
+The Institute is a state and national resource with a focus on the prevention and treatment of birth defects, intellectual disability, and autism.